Sir-Lancaster/CupidCode/Documentation/Design/HighLevel/high_level_design.md

 ![Accessible.png](images/Accessible.png)

 ### Navigation Flow
-**Dater**

 As stated before, we aim to make the user's experience as simple as possible; therefore, we strive to follow the following navigation plan.
 Our home page is designed after the layout of the Canvas Mobile app.
 - All pages are accessible with just two clicks from the home page.
 - Pages:
-  0. sign up page
+  0. Sign up page
+    - This page will be simple in design
+    - A new user will use a toggle to determine whether they are signing up as a cupid or a dater
+    - If they are signing up as a cupid then they will have a  smaller sign up page as not as much information is needed from them
+    - If they are signing up as a dater then a long sign up page will be present as more details information is needed
+    - Examples of dater sign up info
-    - toggle for type of account (Cupid, or Dater)
+      - Nerd type
-    - simple page with input boxes for:
-      - username
-      - password
-      - first name
-      - last name
-      - email
+      - Relationship goals
-      - phone number
+      - Intrests
-      - address
+      - Past dating history
-      - physical discription
+      - Dating strengths
-    - file upload button for a Profile picture
-    - dedicated card space for a preview of prfile picture
-    - create account button
+   - Both sign up pages will have a create acount page
+  1. Login page
-  1. login page
+    - Simple normal looking login page
-    - input boxes for:
-      - email
-      - password
+    - Will be the same page for all users (Daters, Cupids, Managers)
-    - button to sign in with
+    - Button to sign in with at bottom
+**Dater**
-  2. Home Page
+  0. Home Page
-    - top nav bar (This is on Every page)
+    - Top nav bar (This is on Every page)
       - Logo center
-      - hamburger button
+      - Hamburger button
         - Accessible mode toggle
-        - link to profile page
+        - Link to profile page
-        - link to payment page
+        - Link to payment page
-        - logout link
+        - Logout link
-    - main content card style
+    - Main content card style
       - Card to link to AI page
       - Card to link to Plan a Date/ create a gig  page
       - Card to link to Rate Cupids/Order Status page
       - Card to link to Calendar
       - Upcoming Dates Preview
         - 1-3 cards showing upcoming dates/events
+      - On smaller screen sizes there will be a bottom nav bar with buttons to take you to the different pages
+        - On larger screens this nav bar will be at the top underneath the logo
-    - bottom nav bar (This is on every page)
+        - Bottom nav bar (This is on every page)
           - link to Home page (disabled when on home page)
           - Link to AI page
           - Link to Payment page
           - Link to Profile page
           - Link to Notifications Page
-  3. AI Page
+  1. AI Page
-    - top nav bar (discussed previously)
+    - Top nav bar (discussed previously)
     - AI chat tab
-      - chat history ( only avalible for current chat)
+      - Chat history ( only avalible for current chat)
-      - input message box
+      - User will be able to ask AI questions and recieve responses in real time
       - AI voice button ( changes UI to AI listening tab)
     - AI listening tab
-      - start listening button
-      - stop listening button
-      - real time AI response box ( only will load after stop listening)
+      - User will be able to start and stop AI recording
+      - user should be able to see an AI response after stoping the recording
-      - AI chat button ( changes UI to AI chat tab
+      - AI chat button ( changes UI to AI chat tab)
-    - bottom nav bar (discussed previously)
+    - Bottom nav bar (discussed previously)
-  4. Plan a date/create gig page
+  2. Plan a date/create gig page
-    - top nav bar
+    - Top nav bar
-    - input boxes for:
-      - choose the day
-      - where you are going
-      - what you will be doing
+    - User will be able to manually plan a date/ create a gig
-      - max budget for gig
+    - Will need to input the What, When, Where, How($$), to create a valid date/gig
-    - button to add gig/create date
+    - Button to add gig/create date
-    - bottom nav bar
+    - Bottom nav bar
-  5. Rate Cupid/ Order Status page
+  3. Rate Cupid/ Order Status page
-    - top nav bar
+    - Top nav bar
     - Unclaimed section
       - Cards for all unclaimed gigs
     - Claimed section
-      = Cards for all claimed gigs
+      - Cards for all claimed gigs
     - Completed Gigs section
       - Cards for all completed gigs
-        - completed gigs cards will have a button to rate cupid
-    - rate cupid popup
-      - description input box
-      - hearts radios
-      - send button
-      - cancel button
-    - bottom nav bar
-  6. calander page
-    - top nav bar
-    -upcoming dates section
-      - cards of upcoming dates ordered from closests to farthest
-        - date details
-          - when
-          - where
-          - what
-          - budget
-    - past dates section
-      - cards of past dates ordered from closest to farthest.
-        - all card details are the same as the upcomming dates cards.
-    - bottom nav bar
-  7. Payment page
+        - Completed gigs cards will have a button to rate cupid
+    - Rate cupid popup
+      - Will have a way to describe interaction with cupid
+      - Will have a way to rate the cupid using hearts
+      - Send button
+      - Cancel button
+    - Bottom nav bar
+  4. Calander page
+    - Top nav bar
+    - Upcoming dates section
+      - Cards of upcoming dates ordered from closests to farthest
+        - Date details will include
+          - When
+          - Where
+          - What
+          - Budget
+    - Past dates section
+      - Cards of past dates ordered from closest to farthest
+        - All card details are the same as the upcomming dates cards
+    - Bottom nav bar
+  5. Payment page
+    - Top nav bar
+    - Current acount balance
+    - User will be able to select from saved cards
+    - User will be able to input amount they wish to add to account
+    - Deposit button
+    - Add card section
+      - User will be able to add and save a new card to their account
+      - Save button
+    - Bottom nav bar
+  6. Profile Page
+    - Top nav bar
+    - User's information will be split up into sections which can be edited
+    - Section topics will include the following
+      - Personal Information section
+      - User information section
+      - Details about you section
+    - Save button
+    - Bottom nav bar
+  7. Notifications page
+    - Top nav bar
+    - Unopened notifications section
+    - A user will see there unread notifications at the top in order from newest to oldest
+    - Opened notifications
+    - A user will see a list of opened notifications in order from newest to oldest

 **Cupid**
+  1. Home page
+    - Because a cupid has less needs, we are able to give them multiple ways to get anywhere they need from the home page
+    - Top nav bar
+      - Hamburger side bar
+        - Link to profile page
+        - Link to find gigs page
+        - Link to complete gigs page
+        - Link to feeback page
+        - Logout button
+    - Main section will have cards that link to all of the same pages
+    - Availble gigs section
+      - Here users should be able to see 2-3 availble gigs in card form to make accepting gigs faster and easier
+    - On smaller screen sizes there will be a bottom nav bar with buttons to take you to the different pages
+    - This nav bar will appear on every page
+      - On larger screens this nav bar will be at the top underneath the logo
+      - Nav bar buttons will link to the following pages
+        - Home (if on home disabled)
+        - Find gigs page
+        - Completed gigs page
+        - Feedback page
+        - Profile page
+  2. Find Gigs Page
+    - Top nav bar
+    - Active gig section
+      - Here a cupid wil be able to see the gigs they have accepted
+      - Active gigs should appear in card format with relevant information
+      - Each active gig should have a completed button and a
+    - Available gigs section
+      - Here a cupid will be able to see the gigs they can accept
+      - Each available gig will be shown in card fomat with relevant information
+      - Accept buttons should be on each card
+    - Bottom nav bar
+  3. Completed gigs page
+    - This page allows the cupid to reflect on their completed gigs
+    - All completed gigs will be in card form with relevant information to the gig
+    - Each card will have a Rate Dater button which create pop up to rate dater
+    - Rate dater pop up
+      - A cupid will be able to describe interaction with dater
+      - There will be a rating system like 1-5 stars
+      - send and cancel buttons
+    - Bottom nav bar
+  4. Feedback page
+    - Top nav bar
+    - This page will have an overall star ratings at the top
+    - all feedback/ ratings from daters will be shown in card format
+    - Each feedback card will show relevant information
+    - Bottom nav bar
+  5. Profile Page
+    - Top nav bar
+    - Profile picture
+    - Cupids will be able to find their account balance, and how many successful gigs vs the amount of gigs they have accepted
+    - Cupids personal information will be able to be edited
+    - Save button
+    - Bottom Nav bar

 **Manager**
+  1. Home page
+    - Banner at top showing logo and Logout button
+    - 2 cards that link to both Cupids info page, and Daters info page
+    - Will have graph to show revenue over time
+    - Will have a general stats section which will hold information like:
+      - Total dater
+      - Total cupids
+      - Active cupids
+      - Active daters
+    - Gigs stats section will hold information like:
+      - Total gigs
+      - Gigs per day
+      - Gigs completed

-- **Navigation Flow:**
+      - Gigs dropped
+    - Will be a convert to PDF button to take stats and graph and produce a downloadable PDF of that information
+    - On smaller screen sizes there will be a bottom nav bar with buttons to take you to the different pages
+    - This nav bar will appear on every page
+      - On larger screens this nav bar will be at the top underneath the logo
-- **Wireframes/Mockups:** (Insert or link to images)
+      - Nav bar buttons will link to the following pages
+        - Home ( will be disabled when on home page)
+        - Cupids info
+        - Daters info
+  2. Cupids info page
+    - Manager will be able to see all cupids in card form
+    - Each cupid card will have relevant information like:
+      - Rating
+      - Name
+      - Completed gigs
+      - A button to suspend the cupid
+    - Bottom nav bar
+  3. Daters info page
+    - Manager will be able to see all Daters in card form
+    - Each dater card will have relevant information like:
+      - Rating
+      - Name
+      - A button to suspend the dater
+    - Bottom nav bar

+### UI Diagrams

 ## 7. Input and Output -- Zac
 - **Types of Input:** (User actions, external data, etc.)